 Unfortunately, not all daycares are as adamant about protecting your child’s safety as they should be.
 Further, depending on the state you live in and the type of daycare your child attends, state and local governments may provide little to no additional regulatory oversight at all.
 This is why it is important to be on the lookout for potential hazards and lapses in daycare supervision.

-Below are a few common missteps you may want to address in your conversations with your childcare provided.
-Remember, it is okay ask questions.
+Below are a few common missteps you may want to address in your conversations with your childcare provider.
+Remember, it is okay to ask questions.
 Good daycare providers are proud of their facilities and the services they provide – they will be happy to present you with the materials and answers needed to put your mind at ease.

 Infants and toddlers should be under supervision at all times.
 Unfortunately, some daycares fail to properly staff their facilities, leaving children at an increased risk of accidents and injury.
 Before entering a child into a daycare facility, parents and guardians should ask about the caregiver-to-child ratio.